Turtle Cove Providenciales

 Smith's Reef beach and Babalua Beach front the Turtle Cove region.

 Continuing to the east of the inlet to the marina, Smith’s Reef is an excellent snorkeling site.
 This is the main and easiest-to-access beach near Turtle Cove.
+It offers a wide white-sand beach, as well as numerous coral reef systems offshore that harbor a rich collection of marine life.

 History